AJ2401/Flask_Project01/README.md

 . requirements.txt is a file that lists all the Python packages and their versions required to run the application.

-. templates is a directory that contains HTML templates for different pages of the application, including the home page, sign-in page, sign-up page, and dashboard page.
+.
+Templates is a directory that contains HTML templates for different pages of the application, including the home page, sign-in page, sign-up page, and dashboard page.

-. static is a directory that contains static assets like CSS and JavaScript files used in the HTML templates.
+.
+Static is a directory that contains static assets like CSS and JavaScript files used in the HTML templates.

 -- Execution Command --